alexeyinkin/flutter-app-state/README.md

 ## Unique Features

-### Blocs First
+### States First

-In the core there is a stack of Page Blocs instead of routes or widgets.
+Instead of routes or widgets, in the core there is a stack of stateful objects (Blocs, ChangeNotifiers, or anything else, collectively referred to as *page states* as opposed to *widget states*).
+This package translates navigation intents to operations on those.
-These Blocs are then wrapped into widgets to form the navigator's stack.
+The page states are then wrapped into widgets to form the navigator's stack.
 This simplifies state management: no need for providers, stateful widgets, manual bloc creation and disposal, or `BuildContext`.

 ### Push-pop Type Safety at Compile Time

-Page Blocs are typed and can only pop what is allowed.
+All state objects are typed and can only pop what is allowed.
 And the Page entry you push to the stack is also typed, so your awaited type is also guaranteed.